 How to Avoid the Potty Power Battles With Your Toddler

-Inside: Potty training without the toddler power struggles and meltdowns.
+Inside: Seeing potty training resistance?
+Potty training tips for avoiding the toddler power battles and meltdowns.

-Here’s a magic trick I love to watch whenever I get the chance.
-Sitting in on my kiddos Montessori class, I watch as the teacher moves through the changeover in their day and rising volume of 15 preschoolers coming in from an outdoor recess..
+Here's a skill I saw in action.
+Sitting in on my child's Montessori class, I watched the teacher move through the changeover in their day and the rising volume of 15 preschoolers coming in from an outdoor recess.

-She guides them to the next thing (potty, wash hands, get ready for rest time).
+She would guide them to the next thing (potty, wash hands, get ready for rest time).

 Without nagging.

-And these small humans all do their jobs.
-It looks so simple.
+And these small humans all did their jobs.

-Her voice doesn’t match their bonky kid volume.
-There aren’t whiny meltdowns over the next thing to be done (taking snowpants off, getting ready to be inside).
+Her voice didn’t match their bonky kid energy.
+There weren’t whiny meltdowns over the next thing to be done (like taking snowpants off, getting ready to be inside).

 It’s true that preschool teachers seem to have the magic when it comes to getting toddlers to comply to the school routine without all the fuss and fanfare we see at home.
-(And it’s common for kids to hold it together with the routine at school, but then let loose at home where the behavior can see-saw in the other direction.)
+And it’s common for kids to hold it together with the routine at school, but then let loose at home with behavior that see-saws into the testing-boundaries-every-minute direction.

-But is there a way to bring some of that magic home?
+But is there a way to bring some of that magical, complying-with-the-routine energy to your home?

 How do you shift away from the long-running power battle with your toddler over coats, toy cleanups, and peeing in the potty before nap?

-Here are ideas for how you can step away from constant potty power battles with your toddler.
+Here are ideas for how you can step away from constant toddler power battles, especially about using the potty.

 Language is important when you're trying to get your child to comply to a rule.